Asasor/Israel-s-Politics-Explained/README.md

-# KinematicsExplained
+# The Political State of Israel.
-A small physics project.
+A political programing project.

 to view website go to https://asasor.github.io/KinematicsExplained/main.